scips/sandbox/hackages/vuejs101/day1/README.md

 If it's not declared that make things confusing, need a source of truth in one place and it should be in javascript not in the template.

-So we need to delcare it in the vue app
+So we need to declare it in the vue app

     const vm = new Vue({
       el: '#app',